BenedictMzizi/FlagExplorerApp/FlagExplorerApp/README.md

 #  Flag Explorer App

-webApp that displays country flags and names using a REST API.
+webApp that displays country flags, you click on it you see the name, population size, amd Capital. done using using a REST API.

 ## Tech Used
 - React (Frontend)